jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

 * Save your current map.
 * Then open the map of the world which you'll find under :kbd:`exercise_data/world/world.qgs`.
-* Zoom in to South Africa by using the :guilabel:`Zoom In` tool.
+* Zoom in to Indonesia by using the :guilabel:`Zoom In` tool.
 * Try setting a scale in the :guilabel:`Scale` field, which is in the :guilabel:`Status Bar` along the bottom of the screen.
-While over South Africa, set this value to :kbd:`1:5000000` (one to five million).
+While over Indonesia, set this value to :kbd:`1:5000000` (one to five million).
 * Pan around the map while keeping an eye on the :guilabel:`Scale` field.

 Notice the scale changing?
 That's because you're moving away from the one point